A cleaner, more strategic way to tell the compliance story.

 Unifying Color Logic Across Modules

-The progress bars in the Framework Cards module were updated to mirror the compliance ring in the Framework Details module.
+The progress bars in the Program Cards module were updated to mirror the compliance ring in the Program Details module.
 Both now use the same three-color system: green for completed, yellow for pending, and red for past due.
 This change established a shared visual language across the dashboard.

-To reduce confusion and bring focus to what mattered most, the “Framework Percentage” was removed from the Framework Cards module.
-In its place, we displayed the total number of past due activities per framework and added a simple health reading to indicate whether a framework was at risk or in good standing.
+To reduce confusion and bring focus to what mattered most, the “Program Percentage” was removed from the Program Cards module.
+In its place, we displayed the total number of past due activities per program and added a simple health reading to indicate whether a program was at risk or in good standing.

-To strengthen the connection between the Framework Cards and Framework Details modules, we placed them in a shared container and added a directional arrow to guide the user’s eye.
+To strengthen the connection between the Program Cards and Program Details modules, we placed them in a shared container and added a directional arrow to guide the user’s eye.
 The date pickers were also moved above a common divider, clarifying that the timeframe applied to both modules.

 Enabling Drilldown Access Across the Dashboard

 Every data point and metric in the dashboard now links to a corresponding drilldown report.
-This empowers users to take action, explore issues, and find detailed answers behind every visual.
+This empowers users to take action, explore issues, and access the details behind every visual.

 Updating Keys and Status Indicators